Sales Productivity: ABR vs ABC

 The market, regardless of COVID, is pretty buoyant.
-In a candidate driven market, salespeople have choice.
+In a candidate-driven market, salespeople have choices.

 So, in a team of 5, if we work on the rule of 3 above - we have to be planning for departures everywhere - just in case.

 By not pipelining talent for those ‘just in case’ moments.
 You are not managing the risk.

 If we are surprised, or promote someone unexpectedly, without a backfill available - we will significantly lose productivity in the team.

 Just do the maths on a ‘surprise’ salespeople you’d like to retain.